 Replication demands sustaining innovation response

 To take a share of an innovation market, competition often imitates selective features or the whole product.
 For example, Toyota or Honda entered the automobile industry through imitation.
 In the same way, Canon entered the camera industry.
-In the recent past, Samsung’s success has been mainly through the entry as an imitator.
+In the recent past, Samsung’s success has been mainly through its entry as an imitator.
 Invariably, imitations are cheaper as there is no R&D cost component.
-Hence, imitations do not serve the same market segment.
-Instead, they target those segments which are price sensitive.
+Hence, imitations take away market share due to lower prices.

-Innovation response of competition demands incremental approach for sustaining innovation
+Innovation response of competition demands an incremental approach for sustaining innovation

-Some of the smart competitors bring innovation to existing products, although many of them are innovative.
+As a counter repose, some of the smart competitors bring innovation to existing products.
 For example, Apple entered the iPhone market through innovation.
 Similarly, Nokia has also followed the path of innovation.
 In the automobile sector, Tesla has been pursuing innovation to enter and establish a footprint.
 Sometimes, imitators also grow as innovators.
 For example, Toyota or Honda established them as global players through innovations.

 The response of sustaining innovation—successive better versions through an incremental progression